BW-RV-AirBNB-1/Back-End/documentation/Listings.md

 [Back To Top](#listings)

 ## Create Listing

 Land Owner can create a new listing.

 State_id comes from state table which should pass the value from form.

 See [States endpoint](./states.md#show-all-states) for more implementation info.

+Land Owner is a user account that has is_land_owner = 1 (true).

+---

 **URL:** `/api/listings`